How to Design a Corporate Website

 If your company has different offices and stores in various locations, you need to include information on all of them aside from their physical addresses.

-It would be great to have pages with photos of the facilities plus their contact numbers, email addresses of different departments and even a map so people would know exactly how to get to those branches.
+It would be great to have pages with photos of the facilities, their contact numbers, different department email addresses, and even a map so people would know exactly how to get to those branches.

 This is particularly useful if you’re a fulfilment services company.